MAH-XI vs TAM XI Fantasy Prediction : Mahmudullah XI vs Tamim XI Best Fantasy Picks for Bangladesh Other OD (News) - Sport Act News

 MAH-XI vs TAM XI Team Batsmen

-Tamim Iqbal (Price 10.5) will be our batsmen from Tamim XI.
-Tamim is one of the best batsmen in the history of Bangladesh cricket and it will be a crime to drop him from the team.
-He has scored 9137 List-A runs in just 254 matches.
+Mominul Haque (Price 8.5) will be our batsman from Mahmudullah XI.
+Mominul has played a decent knock against the same team last time around and he is a really good batsman at the number three slot.

-Mohammad Naim Sheikh (Price 9) and Imrul Kais (Price 8.5) will be our batsmen from Mahmudullah XI.
-Naim is a promising young talent of Bangladesh who made his debut last year against India and is a really good batsman whereas Kais is an experienced campaigner and played a brilliant inning of 40 runs in the last game as well.
-Both of them are really good players.
+Tamim Iqbal (Price 10.5) and Anamul Haque (Price 9) will be our batsmen from Tamim XI.
+Tamim has not played a big inning in the tournament but he is one of the best batsmen of Bangladesh and he has to be picked whereas Haque is also a really good player at the number 3 slot and is a good player to complete the 3 batsmen quota.

 MAH-XI vs TAM XI Team All-Rounders

 Mahmudullah (Price 10) will be our all-rounder from Mahmudullah XI.
-He is one of the best all-rounders of Bangladesh and is in a good form as well.
-Mahmu scored a brilliant half-century in the last game and picked a wicket in his bowling as well.
+He is one of the best all-rounders of Bangladesh and was brilliant in the first game of the tournament where he scored a half-century and picked a wicket in his bowling.
+He is a must-have pick.

-Mosaddek Hossain (Price 9) and Shahadat Hossain (Price 8.5) will be our all-rounders from Tamim XI.
-Mosaddek is a brilliant player and has scored 2901 List-A runs in 112 games with 52 wickets in his bowling as well whereas Shahadat is an experienced bowler and has picked 127 wickets in 123 List-A games.
-Both of them are really good players.
+Mohammad Saifuddin (Price 9) and Mahadi Hasan (Price 8) will be our all-rounders from Tamim XI.
+Saifuddin has scored 15 runs and has picked four wickets in his bowling as well in a couple of games he has played whereas Hasan has scored 101 runs in just a couple of innings.
+Both of them are in a really good form.

 MAH-XI vs TAM XI Team Bowlers